 If you park the car under a carport or in a garage where it is protected from rain and sun, this is the best place to charge it.
 If the car is parked outdoors, then you may need to consider the times you plan to charge it.
 If you are intending to charge mainly during the day, try not to pick a spot in full sun in summer.
 If you will be charging overnight only, somewhere slightly sheltered from extreme cold or the prevailing rain direction is best.
 If you have little choice in where the car is parked, that’s okay, but it will influence some charging times, as well as limit the choices in EVSE according to their weatherproof rating.

-What EVSE To Buy?
+What EVSE to buy?

 Your last step is to choose the EVSE itself.
 For Mode 3, there are additional considerations, including the lead type (tethered or BYO) and the socket/plug type (J1772 or Mennekes).
 The best choice for new Mode 3 EVSEs is a Mennekes socket with a BYO lead (where the EVSE itself doesn’t have a tethered lead).
 Most new EVs will use the Mennekes socket standard.
 If you are buying a new Japanese (or an older) EV with a J1772 car socket, you will need to buy a conversion lead to connect the Mennekes wall socket to your J1772 car socket.

-Also, consider if you need smart options.
-For example, the Zappi EVSE acts like a regular Mode 3 EVSE but has data logging and three charging modes, including eco+ that allows you to charge your EV using only the spare energy available from your PV system.
+Also consider if you need smart options.
+For example, the Zappi EVSE acts like a regular Mode 3 EVSE but has datalogging and three charging modes, including eco+ that allows you to charge your EV using only the spare energy available from your PV system.
 For those with three-phase power, you’ll also have a choice of single- or three-phase.

 As Mennekes is a three-phase capable, all Mennekes EVSEs should automatically be able to be connected to single- or three-phase, but check this is the case for your specific choice before buying!
 Buyers of a Zoe who want to access Mode 2 charging will need to buy an aftermarket EVSE for this.
-At the time of writing, Renault does not supply one with the car.
+At the time of writing, Renault do not supply one with the car.
 For both Mode 2 and Mode 3, you’ll also need to consider the IP (international protection) rating of the EVSE:

-- If the position is fully exposed to the weather, you will need the maximum IP rating.
+c) If the position is fully exposed to the weather, you will need the maximum IP rating.
 For Mode 2 outlets, a screwed outlet is recommended.
 This provides IP66.
 For a wall-mounted Mode 3 EVSE, IP65 is needed, but not many Mode 3 EVSEs on the market have this rating.

 Home EV charging options are Home EV charging options are not as simple as ‘just install the highest capacity EVSE my car can take’.
 What EV charging system you install is determined by your budget, your EV charging speed needs and your household supply capacity.
 However, installing the right EVSE for you in a well-located charging spot makes the ownership of an EV just that much nicer—and far more convenient than making the time for finding, queuing and paying randomly fluctuating fuel prices at a petrol station!